3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Thanks to its international airport (OKA) [Google Maps location], Naha is well connected to other cities across Japan (often with direct flights) and major cities across Asia (including Bangkok, Beijing, Hong Kong, Seoul, Singapore and Taipei).

-For those wanting to bring their own vehicle from mainland Japan, there are also domestic ferry services from/to Kagoshima, provided by A-Line and Marix Line.
-Other islands of the Okinawan archipelago can all be reached via Naha – by ferry and/or airplane.
+For those wanting to bring their vehicle from mainland Japan, there are also domestic ferry services from/to Kagoshima, provided by A-Line and Marix Line.
+Other islands of the Okinawan archipelago can all be reached via Naha – by ferry and/or aeroplane.

-Unless you’re willed to spend more than 24 hours on a ferry, chances are you’d be arriving in Naha by plane.
-Naha International Airport is located on the south-western coastal outskirts of Naha city, in easy reach of the city centre (and other parts of the island) by monorail and/or bus (which take 10-15 minutes to Naha’s Central Bus Terminal).
+Unless you’re willing to spend more than 24 hours on a ferry, you might arrive in Naha by plane.
+Naha International Airport is located on the southwestern coastal outskirts of Naha city, in easy reach of the city centre (and other parts of the island) by monorail and/or bus (which take 10-15 minutes to Naha’s Central Bus Terminal).

 Transport options

-Okinawa Hontō (the main island) has a reasonably good public transportation system, consisting of a 17km mono rail line (called Yui Rail and operating from 0545h to 2330h) and an extensive bus network.
-While buses serve almost every corner on Okinawa, taking the bus from the Naha Airport all the way to the island’s northernmost point (a journey of 110km as the crow flies) would take 4.5 to 5.5 hours one way.
+Okinawa Hontō (the main island) has a reasonably good public transportation system, consisting of a 17-km monorail line (called Yui Rail and operating from 0545h to 2330h) and an extensive bus network.
+While buses serve almost every corner of Okinawa, taking the bus from the Naha Airport all the way to the island’s northernmost point (a journey of 110km as the crow flies) would take 4.5 to 5.5 hours one way.

-If you want to explore sights further north, one option is to take the Jinbei Marine high-speed ferry from Naha to Motobu [Google Maps location] or Nago [Google Maps location], both located on the north-west coast of Okinawa, and continue by bus from there.
+Suppose you want to explore sights further north.
+In that case, one option is to take the Jinbei Marine high-speed ferry from Naha to Motobu [Google Maps location] or Nago [Google Maps location], both located on the northwest coast of Okinawa and continue by bus from there.
 The ferry leaves from Tomari Port’s northern pier [Google Maps location] (in front of the Marine Liner Tokashiki).
 With its blue whale shark painting, it’s easily recognisable in port.

-Rental cars are an option, however, a speed limit of 60 kilomtres per hour applies on the island – with the exception of the Okinawa Expressway (E58), where you can drive up to 80 kilometres per hour.
-If you are planning to hire a motorised vehicle – on Okinawa or mainland Japan – you will need to bring your national drivers licence AND an International Driving Permit (IDP).
-In many countries, these are issued by the national automobile association.
+Rental cars are an option.
+However, a speed limit of 60 kilometres per hour applies on the island – except the Okinawa Expressway (E58), where you can drive up to 80 kilometres per hour.
+If you plan to hire a motorised vehicle – in Okinawa or mainland Japan – you must bring your national driver’s licence AND an International Driving Permit (IDP).
+In many countries, these are issued by the National Automobile Association.

 Taxis are also available around the island (including from the airport).
 Just order one via Didi or another Japan Taxi app.